Yari-Carelli/Hangman/README.md

 ## __Features to implement__

 At the moment only the most basic hangman features have been implemented.
 But there are several ways that the game could be improved, and more functionalities could be added.

+* As it is now, upon finishing the first game either winning or losing, the program only allows the player to play one more game.
+The loop to play the game again could be iterated infinitely until the user decides not to play the game again.

 * In the future I hope to add more features where players can interact more with the game by adding their own vocabularies for others to use and to keep statistics on their games.